Skip to content

 A Three-step Roadmap Towards Sustainable IT

-Capgemini suggests a three-step roadmap for organizations looking to adopt sustainable IT: "Assess, Governance Plan, Implement."
-This involves:
+Capgemini outlines a three-step approach for organizations adopting sustainable IT:

-- Assessment: Establishing an IT footprint baseline and setting tailored sustainable IT initiatives with clear KPIs, targets, and milestones.
+• Assessment: Establishing an IT footprint baseline and setting clear KPIs, targets, and milestones.

-Throughout this journey, organizations should prioritize building a sustainability culture among employees at all levels, fostering awareness and feedback for continuous improvement.
+Organizations should foster a sustainability culture among employees, promoting awareness and continuous improvement.

 Contact us for more information about ITAD and Electronic Waste services.